Payday loan lenders could not prey on the poor if they tried

 The average payday loan customer

 If it were true that payday loan lenders preyed on the poor, that would be reflected in demographic studies.
 Unfortunately for critics, that isn’t the case.
 The average short term loan borrower is actually the definition of middle class.
 The bulk of payday customers make between $25,000 and $50,000 per year, they are more likely to be high school graduates or have completed some college, be married, have children and be younger than 45 years of age.
 Part of the argument that payday loans are predatory hinge on the borrower being unable to repay.
-Given that many payday lenders barely make $2 of profit from a single loan, it is hard to believe that instant cash would be lent to anyone that couldn’t repay it.
+Given that many payday lenders barely make $2 of profit from a single loan, it is hard to believe that fast cash would be lent to anyone that couldn’t repay it.

 Cash advance stores cannot lend to just anyone

 The presumption would be that cash advance lenders will give money to anyone just to get their hooks in them.
 That is far from the truth.
-In fact, it was found that up to 20 percent of first time applicants are rejected by the average payday loan store, and 11 percent of all applications are turned down.
+In fact, it was found that up to 20 percent of first time consumers are rejected by the average payday loan store, and 11 percent of all applications are turned down.
 This means that even a lender of small loans has some definite criteria.
 The most usual criteria for getting a payday loan?
 That’s easy.
 It’s having some definite payday cash coming in.

 Crusaders’ claims do not hold water